Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 *"Wo ye ai ni!"* Julian grinned, waved, ignored Ackermann’s amused expression, and then at his invitation preceded him up the ship’s ladder.

-Climbing on-board, well...things felt a heck of a lot more cramped than they had before.
+Climbing on-board, well... things felt a heck of a lot more cramped than they had before.
 He felt positively lumbering as he shouldered his way through the airlock, through into the crew space, and plopped himself down out of the way in the observation blister.
 The interior was much the same, though.
-Much the same...but not quite.
+Much the same... but not quite.

 Xiù had decorated it with a few little personal touches, using acrylic paints.
 At first it had just been some girly leaves and flowers on vines and stuff, but later on after her first encounter with the glimmermotes on Lucent, she’d added those as well.
 That was the biggest detail, missing: at some point, her hard work had been wiped out.